mikepk/botocore/docs/source/reference/services/iot.rst

     Gets information about the specified certificate.
-You may specify the certificate using either its ID or PEM.